 - Physical: Must be free of communicable diseases, physically fit, and able to lift 40 pounds.

-- Students with 2 years or more of college are ineligible.
-Students who have certification in another health related field will be considered after those without previous training.
+- Students who have certification in another health-related field will be considered after those without previous training.
 Students who have lost Nurse Aide certification due to lack of renewal will be considered after those without previous training.

 NOTE: These are only a few of the requirements for the training, and do not guarantee a place in class.